VincentReynardS/restaurant-management/README.md

 ```

 A postman collection file, `postman_collection.json`, is also provided, you can import it in postman app to test the app.
+And/or you can also view the generated Postman API documentation through this site: https://documenter.getpostman.com/view/12186512/U16kqjix